2009 Houston Astros season: April

+The Astros hosted the Chicago Cubs for Opening Day on April 6, which ended in defeat, 4–2.
+Aramis Ramírez and Alfonso Soriano both homered off Astros starter Roy Oswalt, which conveyed the right-hander the defeat.
+Meanwhile, Cubs starter Carlos Zambrano scattered five hits and three walks over six innings to obtain the victory.
+Shortstop Miguel Tejada led Astros hitters with three hits and scored both runs.
+Oswalt extended his club-record for pitchers with his seventh Opening Day start, all fulfilled in succession.

 The Astros lost their season opening series against the Chidago Cubs, their one win coming off of former Cincinnati Red Jeff Keppinger's tenth inning run batted in (RBI) single in his first at bat with the club.

+Catcher Iván Rodríguez on defense for the Astros.

 They were then swept by the Cardinals in St. Louis in a three-game series, giving up 19 runs while only being able to score 5 runs.
 The team then traveled to Pittsburgh where they lost the first game 7-0.
 The next day, Mike Hampton won his second start of his second stint with the franchise with an 8 strikeout, 6 inning outing for the win over the Pirates.
 Lance Berkman's 6th inning 3 run home run helped the Astros win the third game of the series against the Pirates.

 The Astros then returned home to Minute Maid Park, where they had three good outings against the Reds by ace Roy Oswalt, journeyman Wandy Rodríguez and Triple-A Round Rock call-up Felipe Paulino.
 José Valverde gave up a 2-run home run in the top of the ninth inning to Ramón Hernández for the loss in Oswalt's game on April 17, Rodriguez's got the win with a strong offensive outing by the Astros led by Geoff Blum with 3 RBIs on April 18, and Geoff Geary gave up a two-run double to Micah Owings in the top of the seventh inning for the loss in Paulino's game on April 19.
 In the fourth game of the series, Lance Berkman and Carlos Lee's back to back solo shot home runs were not enough to beat the Red's Edwin Encarnación's 2 RBI single and Joey Votto's 2 RBI double to give the Red's the series, 3–1.
 The Houston Astros are an even 451 wins and 451 losses against the Chicago Cubs.